 Yes.
 Many manufacturers recycle their waste beads and reuse all materials or convert it into other products.
 The EPS Industry Alliance works closely with the plastics industry to develop recycling techniques and technology that are both efficient and economical.
 The goal of manufacturers is zero EPS in landfills.

 Although EPS foam does not biodegrade, it is benign to the environment and provides a stable fill material similar to earth, rock or concrete.
 Our goal is to limit waste construction materials which is why the BuildBlock 1-inch repeating interlock pattern is so important.
 This means that you will never need to cut off more than 1-inch of foam to maintain connections.
 Most other ICFs use a much larger pattern and have a greater amount of waste.

 What are the benefits of EPS thermal insulation?

-EPS foam is one of the longest lasting, cost effective, and efficient building materials on the market.
-Recyclable and non-toxic it can keep our homes and business energy efficient for centuries.
+EPS foam is one of the longest-lasting, cost-effective, and efficient building materials on the market.
+Recyclable and non-toxic it can keep our homes and businesses energy efficient for centuries.

 What about Polyurethane?

 Polyurethane is a polymer composed of a chain of organic units joined by carbamate (urethane) links.
 Polyurethane polymer is a combustible solid and can be ignited if exposed to an open flame.
 Decomposition from fire can produce mainly carbon monoxide, and trace nitrogen oxides, and hydrogen cyanide.